 Fiedler W, Flack A, Schäfle W, Keeves B, Quetting M, Eid B, Schmid H, Wikelski M. 2019.
 Data from: Study "LifeTrack White Stork SW Germany" (2013-2019).
 Movebank Data Repository. https://doi.org/10.5441/001/1.ck04mn78

 Slotow R, Thaker M, Vanak AT.
 2019.
 Data from: Fine-scale tracking of ambient temperature and movement reveals shuttling behavior of elephants to water.
 Movebank Data Repository. https://doi.org/10.5441/001/1.403h24q5

 Stabach JA, Hughey L, Reid RS, Worden JS, Leimgruber P, Boone RB.
 2020.
 Data from: Study "White-bearded wildebeest in Kenya".
 Movebank Data Repository. https://www.doi.org/10.5441/001/1.h0t27719

 Dr. Roland Kays, Movebank PI, North Carolina Museum of Natural Sciences and North Carolina State University: email@example.com

 Dr. Martin Wikelski, Movebank PI, Max Planck Institute of Animal Behavior and the University of Konstanz: firstname.lastname@example.org

 Dr. Gil Bohrer, PI for the Env-DATA System, the Ohio State University: email@example.com

-Sarah Davidson, Movebank PI and Data Curator, Max Planck Institute of Animal Behavior: firstname.lastname@example.org
+Sarah Davidson, Movebank PI and data curator, Max Planck Institute of Animal Behavior and the Ohio State University: email@example.com

 General questions and feedback: firstname.lastname@example.org